fzptornado/TTaskManagement/README.md

 # TTaskManagement
-a simple Project to manage tasks
+a Simple Project To Manage Tasks